 The Commission cannot create new conduct provisions.
-However, it may (jointly with the AER) recommend to the Energy Ministers that new or existing provisions of the NER, NGR, and NERR be classified as conduct provisions.
+However, it may (jointly with the AER) recommend to the Energy Ministers Meeting that new or existing provisions of the NER, NGR and NERR be classified as conduct provisions.

-The final rules do not amend any rules that are currently classified as conduct provisions under the National Electricity (South Australia) Regulations, the National Gas (South Australia) Regulations, or the National Energy Retail Regulations.
-The Commission does not propose to recommend to the Energy Ministers that any of the existing provisions amended by the final rule be classified as conduct provisions.
+The final rule does not amend any rules that are currently classified as conduct provisions under the National Electricity (South Australia) Regulations, the National Gas (South Australia) Regulations, or the National Energy Retail Regulations.
+The Commission does not propose to recommend any of the amendments made by the final rule be classified as conduct provisions.

-Under s.
-33 of the NEL, s.
-73 of the NGL and s.
-225 of the NERL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
+Under section 33 of the NEL, section 73 of the NGL and section 225 of the NERL] the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
 The MCE is referenced in the AEMC's governing legislation and is a legally enduring body comprising the Federal, State and Territory Ministers responsible for energy.
+It is now referred to as the Energy Ministers Meeting.